idrsolutions/idrsolutions-python-client/README-BUILDVU.rst

 Basic:
 ~~~~~~

-First, import IDRClient and setup the converter details by creating a new
+First, import IDRCloudClient and setup the converter details by creating a new
-``IDRClient`` object :
+``IDRCloudClient`` object :

 ::

-    from IDRSolutions import IDRClient
+    from IDRSolutions import IDRCloudClient
-    client = IDRClient('http://localhost:8080/' + IDRClient.BUILDVU)
+    client = IDRCloudClient('http://localhost:8080/' + IDRCloudClient.BUILDVU)

 You can now convert files by calling the methods available. ``convert()`` will
 start the conversion process.
 For example to convert to html5 :